alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     ```

     Now, note how the draft appears on the index page but with a label that
     indicates that it is a draft.
-Now, crucially, when you run `mkdocs build`,
+When you run `mkdocs build`, the draft will
-    the draft will not appear in the output:
+    _not_ appear in the output:

     === "MacOS/Linux"
         ```